-What Happens to the Remaining Portion of the Injury Settlement?
+What Happens to the Remaining Portion of the Personal Injury Settlement?

 1. Liens and Medical Expenses

-The final charges to be deducted from the settlement amount are any outstanding medical liens and medical expenses.
-This can take the form of a health insurance lien, Medicaid or Medicare lien, Medical Payments lien with your own automobile insurance carrier for treatment sought resulting from the accident and medical bills from treatment related to the accident.
-It is allowed by the federal government and most states for doctors, government agencies and hospitals to recover from personal injury settlements any amount they are owed for treatment rendered.
-We refer to this concept as a right of subrogation, which will be discussed more at length in another blog at another time.
+The final charges deducted from the settlement amount are any outstanding medical liens and medical expenses.
+This can take the form of a health insurance lien, Medicaid, or Medicare lien.
+It can also cover a medical payments lien with your own automobile insurance carrier for treatment after the accident.
+The federal government allows doctors, government agencies, and hospitals to recover any amount you owe for treatment rendered.
+We refer to this concept as a right of subrogation.

-This standard treatment course has produced seven bills, each getting paid from the settlement.
+This standard treatment course has produced seven bills, which the settlement will pay.
 Let’s assume that the total charges incurred were $6,000.00.
 This would leave $10,166.67 for the client.

 2. Pain and Suffering and/or Wage Loss

-There is now $10,166.67 left over from the initial amount of the $25,000.00 settlement.
-This is to cover any pain and suffering or loss of income damages if we pay all of the providers dollar for dollar what they billed.
-In order to put money in our client’s pocket, we must engage in negotiations with the medical providers to reduce the total of the bills.
+There’s now $10,166.67 left over from the initial amount of the $25,000.00 settlement.
+This is to cover any pain and suffering incurred.
+It also covers loss of income damages if we pay all of the providers dollar for dollar what they billed.
+In order to put money in our client’s pocket, we must negotiate with the medical providers to reduce the bills.
 This can be a pretty lengthy process depending on the provider, but definitely in the best interest of the client.
 I cannot ethically guarantee a client that we will be able to reduce their bills to a certain amount.
 I can guarantee that we will do everything available to put the most money in their pocket.

 To complete our analysis, let’s assume that each provider reduced their bill by one-third.
 That would give our client an extra $2,000.00, putting a total of $12,166.67 out of $25,000.00 in her pocket.